CWalcott-GV/Shell-Backup-Script/README.md

 Use follows syntax **./backup file1 file2 file3 [options]** where file1 - 3 are files to be copied into new directory "backup" that will be created in same directory.

-from ChatGPT:

-"This shell script appears to be designed to handle backup operations.
 Let's break down the script's functionality:

 **Argument Handling:** The script starts by checking if there are any arguments passed to it.
 If there are no arguments ($# is the number of arguments), it prints a message indicating that at least one argument is required and exits with an error code.